Duke-GCB/SciComp-Materials/bash/bash_lesson.md

     $ less wgEncodeCshlShortRnaSeqA549CellContigs.bedRnaElements

-or just look at the top?
+Use `q` to quit less.
+We can also just look at the top of the file:

     $ head wgEncodeCshlShortRnaSeqA549CellContigs.bedRnaElements